grolston/screenconnect/README.md

 # ScreenConnect

 Simple Service Management for ConnectWise ScreenConnect solution.
-The following ensure that the services are started based on a system restart.
+The following ensures that the services are started based on a system restart.